Crack the terminology and make kitchen planning simple

 Used to bridge the gap between the floor and the bottom of your kitchen cabinets.
 These are used to hide away cabinet legs and unsightly gaps to give your kitchen a complete and tidy look.
 These are available colour matched to your kitchen door style.

 An area behind a cabinet which is not seen once the worktop has been fitted.
 A service void is used to conceal any waste pipes and wiring that may sit behind the cabinet.

 A style of kitchen door whereby a raised outer door profile gives a more traditional door style.
 We offer a selection of fitted kitchens with shaker doors.

 Soft close hinge

 A door hinge which prevents the door from slamming when pushed shut.
-This is essential for any kitchen to help stop damages through slammed doors and prolong the life of your kitchen.
-B&Q also supply soft close drawer units.
-We also provide soft close adapters, so you can easily upgrade any old non-soft close hinges you have in your kitchen.
+This is essential for any kitchen to help stop damage through slammed doors and prolong the life of your kitchen.
+We also supply soft-close drawer units and soft-close adapters, so you can easily upgrade any old non-soft close hinges you have in your kitchen.

 Layout and design